poetapp/frost-web/tests/functional/README.md

 ## Database Implications
   Currently, the tests use the same database and no cleanup is performed.
   When run locally, they will add records to your local mongodb instance.
-  For this reason, **tests should not be run in non-development environments*.*
+  For this reason, *only run tests in a development environment*.

   TODO: A future PR will add a system where each browser instance running tests will create it's own database and tear it down afterwards.
 This will